Ring (diacritic): Overring

 The character Ů (ů), a Latin U with overring, or kroužek, is a grapheme in Czech preserved for historic reasons, and represented a vowel shift.
 For example, the word for "horse" used to be written kóň, which evolved, along with pronunciation, into kuoň.
 Ultimately, the vowel /[o]/ disappeared completely, and the uo evolved into ů, modern form kůň.
-The letter ů now has the same pronunciation as the letter ú (long /[uː]/), but changes to a short o when a word is morphed (e.g. nom. kůň → gen. koně, nom. dům → gen. domu), thus showing the historical evolution of the language. Ů can only occur in medial position, while ú occurs almost exclusively in initial position or at the beginning of a word root in a compound.
-These characters are used also in Steuer's Silesian alphabet.
+The letter ů now has the same pronunciation as the letter ú (long /[uː]/), but changes to a short o when a word is morphed (e.g. nom. kůň → gen. koně, nom. dům → gen. domu), thus showing the historical evolution of the language. Ů can occur in only the medial or final positions, while ú occurs almost exclusively in initial position or at the beginning of a word root in a compound.
+The characters are used also in Steuer's Silesian alphabet.
 The /[uo]/ pronunciation has prevailed in some Moravian dialects, as well as in Slovak, which uses the letter ô instead of ů.

 The ring is used in some dialects of Emilian and Romagnol to distinguish the sound //ʌ// (å) from //a// (a).

 ů was used in Old Lithuanian in Lithuania Minor from the 16th till the beginning of the 20th century and for a shorter time in 16th-century Lithuania Major for diphthong /[uo]/.

 The ring was used in the Lithuanian Cyrillic alphabet promoted by Russian authorities in the last quarter of the 19th century with the letter У̊ / у̊ used to represent the //wɔ// diphthong (now written uo in Lithuanian orthography).

 ẘ and ẙ are used in the ISO 233 romanization of the Arabic alphabet.
 A fatḥah followed by the letter ⟨ﻭ⟩ (wāw) with a sukūn (ـَوْ) is romanized as aẘ.
 A fatḥah followed by the letter ⟨ﻱ⟩ (yā’) with a sukūn over it (ـَيْ) is romanized as aẙ.

-Ring upon e (e̊) is used by certain dialectologists of Walloon (especially Jean-Jacques Gaziaux) to note the //ə// vowel typically replacing //i// and //y// in the Brabant province central Walloon dialects.
-The difficulty of type-writing it has led some writers to prefer ë for the same sound.
+Ring upon e (e̊) is used by certain dialectologists of Walloon (especially Jean-Jacques Gaziaux) to note the //ə// vowel, which typically replaces //i// and //y// in the Brabant Province's central Walloon dialects.
+The difficulty of typewriting it has led some writers to prefer ë for the same sound.